 The Cistercian monastery in Jędrzejów was founded in 1140 by the powerful family of Jaksa-Gryfit, who brought monks from Morimond in Burgundy.
 The new foundation was given the name Morimondus Minor, or Morimond Smaller.
 When the Cistercians organized a settlement for the population, it was later named Jędrzejów after the name of the patron of the east St. Andrew the Apostle.
 It was the first Cistercian convent in Poland.

-The Swedish Deluge contributed to the economic ruin of the monastery, during which the abbey was robbed, and fires in 1726 and in 1800.
-In the first of the fires the church burnt down, the walls were weakened and the vault was destroyed.
-After the reconstruction, the church has already gained a late Baroque appearance.
-The second fire proved to be worse in the consequences for the monastery itself, because the archive and the library burned down.
+In the mid-17th century, the Swedish Deluge contributed to the economic ruin of the abbey, during which it was plundered.
+The difficult situation was aggravated by the fire of 1726.
+The church burned down, its walls were weakened and the vault was destroyed.
+The reconstruction carried out a few years later gave it a late Baroque appearance.
+Another fire in 1800 turned out to be worse for the monastery buildings, as the archive and the library burned down.
 In 1819, the Cistercian Order was suppressed on the territory of Poland, and a few decades later, a Russian male teacher’s seminar was established in the monastery walls.

-The pre-Cistercian church from the 12th century was built of limestone cubes using sandstone in structural elements and in foundations.
-A single nave building on the west side had an apse divided into two floors.
-The upper one was a gallery extended into the nave and supported on a pillar.
+The pre-Cistercian church from the 12th century was built of limestone in the opus emplectum technique, with the use of sandstone ashlar in structural elements (corners) and architectural details (windows, portal), as well as of unworked sandstone used in the foundations.
+An aisleless nave with dimensions of 6.3 x 10 meters on the west side had an apse with a diameter of 3.3 meters, divided into two floors.
+The upper one was a gallery extended deep into the nave with an open arcade and supported on a pillar, the lower one was connected to the nave by a narrow portal.
 Above the apse there was a tower with an unusual seven-sided cross-section.
-The decoration was made of corner pilaster strips and an arcaded frieze under the cornice.
-The eastern part of the church was also ended with an apse, thanks to which it was very similar to the Romanesque church in Prandocin.
+The facades were decorated with corner pilaster strips and an arcaded frieze under the cornice.
+The eastern part of the nave was also closed with an apse, 3.6 meters in diameter, thanks to which the church was very similar to the Romanesque church in Prandocin.